Key subgroups in the Polish group of all automorphisms of the rational circle: Introduction

 \section{Introduction}

 The Polish group $G:=\Aut (\Q_0)$ of all circular order preserving permutations of $\Q_0$ has several remarkable dynamical properties.
-Recall that by results of \cite{GM-UltraHom} its universal minimal $G$-flow $M(G)$ is a circularly ordered metrizable compactum.
+Recall that by results of \cite{GM-UltraHom} its universal minimal $G$-flow $M(G)$ is dynamically small, being a circularly ordered metrizable compactum.
+Hence, $M(G)$ is a tame dynamical system, \cite{GM-CircOrd18,GM-TC}.
+One of the motivations of \cite{GM-UltraHom} was to study generalized amenability of topological groups.

 Geometrically, $M(G)$ can be obtained by splitting all rational points of $\Q_0=\Q/\Z$ on the circle $\T=\R/\Z$.
-This result is, in some sense, a ``circular generalization" of a well-known seminal result of V. Pestov \cite{Pest98} about extreme amenability of the Polish group $\Aut(\Q,\leq)$ of all linear order preserving permutations of $\Q$.
+This result is, in some sense, a ``circular analog" of a well-known seminal result of V. Pestov \cite{Pest98} about extreme amenability of the Polish group $\Aut(\Q,\leq)$ of all linear order preserving permutations of $\Q$.

+Note that there are several additional cases where $M(G)$ is a circularly ordered $G$-flow.
+For example, according to a result of L. Nguyen van Th\'{e} in \cite{van-the}, this happens for the Polish groups $\Aut(\mathbf{S}(2))$ and $\Aut(\mathbf{S}(3))$ of automorphisms of the circular directed graphs $\mathbf{S}(2)$ and $\mathbf{S}(3)$.

-In the present article, we establish some new properties (both dynamical and topological) of $\Aut (\Q_0)$ which provide answers to questions posed in a recent joint work with M. Shlossberg \cite{MeSh-key}.
-Namely, about natural examples of inj-key subgroups which are not co-minimal (Problem \ref{q:main} below).
+In the present article, we study some new properties (both dynamical and topological) of $\Aut (\Q_0)$.
+One of our goals is to resolve a question posed in a recent joint work with M. Shlossberg \cite{MeSh-key} concerning natural examples of inj-key subgroups that are not co-minimal (Problem \ref{p:main} below).

-A subgroup $H$ of a Hausdorff topological group $(G,\g)$ is said to be \textit{inj-key} (see Definition \ref{d:inj-key} introduced in \cite{MeSh-key}) if $H$ distinguishes weaker Hausdorff group topologies $\s \subseteq \g$ on $G$.
+A subgroup $H$ of a Hausdorff topological group $(G,\g)$ is said to be \textit{inj-key} (see Definition \ref{d:inj-key}) if $H$ distinguishes weaker Hausdorff group topologies $\s \subseteq \g$ on $G$.
 That is, when the restriction map is \textbf{injective}, where $\mathcal{T}_{\downarrow}(G)$ is the sup-semilattice of all coarser Hausdorff group topologies on $G$.
-Recall also the notion of co-minimality introduced in a joint work with D. Dikranjan \cite{DM10}. $H$ is \textit{co-minimal} (Definition \ref{d:co-min}) in $G$ means that for every $\s \in \mathcal{T}_{\downarrow}(G)$ the coset topology $\s/H$ on $G/H$ is just the original topology $\g/H$.
+Recall also the notion of co-minimality introduced in a joint work with D. Dikranjan \cite{DM10}. $H$ is \textit{co-minimal} (Definition \ref{d:co-min}) in $G$ means that for every $\s \in \mathcal{T}_{\downarrow}(G)$ the coset topology $\s/H$ on $G/H$ is just the original coset topology $\g/H$.

 According to results of \cite{DM10} and \cite{MeSh-key}, many remarkable subgroups are co-minimal.
 For example, the center $H:=Z(G)$ of $G$ is co-minimal for $G:=\UT (n,\F)$, the matrix group of all unitriangular matrices, and also for the general linear group $G:=\GL(n,\F)$, where $\F$ is a local field.